2004 Boston Red Sox season: Offseason

+A new manager

+Following the team's exit from the postseason by the New York Yankees in Game 7 of the American League Championship Series, Red Sox manager Grady Little was fired from his position on October 27, one business day after the 2003 World Series.
+Little, who had a 188–136 record managing the Red Sox, received a $250,000 parting gift as well as $60,000 in performance bonuses.

+After a month of searching, the Red Sox hired former Philadelphia manager Terry Francona on December 4, 2003.
+Other candidates for consideration included Anaheim bench coach Joe Maddon, Texas first base coach DeMarlo Hale, and Los Angeles third base coach Glenn Hoffman.
+The Red Sox gave Francona a three-year deal with an option for a fourth.

 Pre-season events

-During the 2003–04 off season, the Red Sox acquired a starting ace pitcher; Curt Schilling, as well as a closer, Keith Foulke.
+During the 2003–04 off season, the Red Sox acquired an ace starting pitcher, Curt Schilling, as well as a closer, Keith Foulke.
 Many visitors at their spring training at Fort Myers, Florida, were very enthusiastic about the 2004 Red Sox team.
 Expectations once again ran high that 2004 would finally be the year that the Red Sox ended their championship drought.